December 2025

 Ah, vinegar.
 It's the darling of DIY cleaning tips everywhere.
-It's non-toxic, cheap, and there's always a bottle somewhere in your pantry.
+It's non-toxic, cheap, and you always have a bottle somewhere in your pantry.
 But can vinegar actually kill mold?
 Spoiler alert: yes and no. Let's cut through the myths and dive into what vinegar can and can't do when it comes to mold.

 Vinegar is acidic.
 Most molds prefer a neutral or slightly alkaline environment, so vinegar throws them off balance.
 In many cases, vinegar can kill up to 82% of mold species, especially on hard, non-porous surfaces like tiles and glass.
 But here's the kicker - it's not 100% effective, and for certain types of mold (like black mold), vinegar won't be enough.